Self-employed tax deductions – Top 14 write-offs to benefit from

 Besides helping boost your business, many of these expenses will, in turn, be tax-deductible.

-NEXT Insurance has helped thousands of self-employed business owners protect their businesses with customized business insurance.
+NEXT helps thousands of self-employed business owners protect their business with customized business insurance.

 Our licensed, U.S.-based insurance professionals are standing by if you have questions.